felasa/viz_portfolio/README.md

 ## Basic Viz Portfolio

-This is a simple collection of some data viz that I'm able to share, produced over several real projects that I find interesting or somewhat appealing done over the course of the years.
-Unfortunately not everything that I've worked on has been saved but among that that has this are some i find interesting.
+This is a simple collection of some data viz that I'm able to share, product of real projects that I either find interesting or somewhat appealing.

 ## Mobile Device transitions